partha6369/partha-research-centre/README.md

 - **🧠 BhāvaViveka (भावविवेक):** Emotion classification and deeper affective interpretation of text.
 - **🩺 NidanaMap:** Maps symptoms and health queries to possible causes using AI.
 - **🎯 Tic Tac Toe Agent:** A fun AI-based Tic Tac Toe game powered by temporal-difference learning.
-- **🧼 textcleaner-partha Demonstration:** An app to demonstrate the functioning of the textcleaner-partha library..
+- **🧼 textcleaner-partha Demonstration:** An app to demonstrate the functioning of the textcleaner-partha library.
+- **📊 CryptoLens: Crypto Sentiment Analyser:** A Gemini-based app to analyse and compare cryptocurrencies.

 ## 🚀 Access and Use